scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 1/7

 After making a successful melee attack against the target you may attempt to headbutt them.
-Make a Stamina roll against their Stamina, the loser is staggered until the end of their next turn.
+Make a stamina roll against their stamina, the loser is staggered until the end of their next turn.

-***Enhanced:*** You may upgrade one die in your Stamina roll.
+***Enhanced:*** You may upgrade one die in your stamina roll.
 Roll a wound die, dealing the result to the losing creature.

 ___
 #### Hamstring